nbasker/tools/trade/README.md

 6. Currently store uses a map without lock as it can be read while being written.
 This needs to be fixed.
 A database would help as it can store data for future analysis as well.
 7. The Matcher is cleaning up the orders if they go beyond a time.
 The clean currently loops and can become expensive.
 Need to investigate a way to optimize it.
 8. Test is only on API and matcher and only on a few sample functions.
 This needs to be enhanced for better code coverage.
+9. Make the clean trigger time as configurable as its currently hardcoded.

 ### Testing Strategy